elmoritz/swift-on-server-one-click-deployment/docs/deployment-guide.md

       start_period: 5s
 EOF

-# Set the STAGING_COMPOSE_FOLDER variable in GitHub to: compose
-# Set the PRODUCTION_COMPOSE_FOLDER variable in GitHub to: compose
+# Set the COMPOSE_FOLDER variable in GitHub to: compose
 ```

 ---